Committee on Courts of Appellate Jurisdiction

 don’ts for effective brief writing and oral argument in the First Department.

 Afternoon Meeting at Greenberg Traurig, New York City

 December 1, 2015

 Next business meeting of the committee on a date and at a time and place in NYC to be determined.

 "New York Appellate Practice," the committee's

-traditional full-day, multi-location CLE program, will be held in fall 2015 in five locations around the state.
+traditional full-day, multi-location CLE program, will be held in fall 2015 in several locations around the state.